rabbitmq/rabbitmq-website/site/tutorials/tutorial-seven-java.md

 > Our samples use a `ConcurrentNavigableMap` to track outstanding confirms.
 > This data structure is convenient for several reasons.
 It allows to
 > easily correlate a sequence number with a message (whatever the message data
-> is) and to easily clean the entries up to a give sequence id (to handle
+> is) and to easily clean the entries up to a given sequence id (to handle
 > multiple confirms/nacks).
 At last, it supports concurrent access, because
 > confirm callbacks are called in a thread owned by the client library, which
 > should be kept different from the publishing thread.